Ayeshan-Oshitha/Tutorial--Mosh--React-TypeScript/3. Intermediate/Notes-7.md

 But the above approach is **not scalable**, especially when we have many protected pages.

 To solve this, we can use **layout routes** to handle authentication in a centralized and reusable way.

+## Layout Routes

+To protect routes, we can use two ways:

+**1. Mosh’s way (Outlet way):**

+- This uses a layout component with `<Outlet />` to protect many routes at once.
+- It’s good for protecting groups of routes, but sometimes the routes file can feel confusing.

+**2. My way (Children way):**

+- This wraps each protected component individually with `<PrivateRoute>{children}</PrivateRoute>`.
+- It’s good for protecting each component separately and gives more fine-grained control.